This post contains affiliate links.

 The second variable is the time frame in which the surgeon performed these surgical procedures.

-Multiple studies of many different job skills report it takes about 10,000 hours of engagement in any job skill for the worker to reach their maximum proficiency.
+Multiple studies of many different job skills report that it takes about 10,000 hours of engagement in any job skill for the worker to reach their maximum proficiency.
 That’s about 5 years at 8 hours a day.

 3,000 procedures performed over 20 years (about 3 surgeries a week) do not produce the same surgical expertise as 3,000 procedures performed in 1 year (about 57 procedures a week).